 For example, child custody and visitation are based on the best interests of the child.
 Dating is not really considered a factor in determining child custody and visitation, but if you flaunt your new partner in front of your children, or if you date several people in front of your children, or if you date a lot and leave the child alone or with a babysitter at home all the time, the court may find that there is a negative impact of this dating for your children, and it could hurt your chances of custody.

 Generally, adultery will not be considered in determining the amount of alimony (spousal support).
 In deciding alimony, the court considers the income and property of the spouses, age and health of the spouses, the length of the marriage, where the children will live, tax consequences, overall marital property division in the divorce, loss of health insurance, acts that prevented a spouse’s ability to gain employment or increase earning ability, and wasteful dissipation of marital property.
 However, if you buy your new partner a new condo or spend marital assets on lavish vacations and expensive gifts with the new partner, the court could consider this wasteful dissipation of marital property and consider this as a factor in determining the amount of alimony a spouse is entitled to.

 If you are separated, and you want to date, here are some recommendations that can save you from major problems:

-- Don’t get pregnant or get your new partner pregnant!
-This can delay and complicate your divorce because of the new support situations to consider.
+- Don’t get pregnant or get your new partner pregnant.
+This can delay and complicate your divorce because of the new support situation to consider.